Blueberry

 - ^ Kondo M, et al. Ursolic acid and its esters: occurrence in cranberries and other Vaccinium fruit and effects on matrix metalloproteinase activity in DU145 prostate tumor cells.
 J Sci Food Agric.
 (2011)

-- ^ Flores G, et al. Antioxidants of therapeutic relevance in COPD from the neotropical blueberry Anthopterus wardii.
+- ^ Flores G, et al. Antioxidants of wellbeing relevance in COPD from the neotropical blueberry Anthopterus wardii.
 Food Chem.
 (2012)

 - ^ Chen L, et al. Phytochemical properties and antioxidant capacities of various colored berries.
 J Sci Food Agric.
 (2013)